 [Image: Artful Agony]

-A few weeks ago I was in the middle of gossiping enthusiastically with a friend about our love lives when she decided to take the opportunity to cure my chronic illness.
+A few weeks ago I was in the middle of gossiping with a friend about our love lives when she decided to take the opportunity to cure my chronic illness.

 We’d started off exchanging tales of our sexual exploits in the usual way mates do, but she’d gradually stopped bringing her own life into the conversation and instead started asking me some slightly odd questions about how sex related to my health.
 My friend is a counsellor*, but I’d never approached her for advice about my physical health condition since she’s not a doctor.
 I didn’t realise that we’d switched from friendship to professional consultation without my consent.